 3. Click the Get Assays button at the bottom of the web page.

-4. If no assays are found, click on adjust parameters to modify criteria based on the information on the Results page, and then click the Get Assays button again.
+4. If nothing is found, click on Adjust Parameters to modify criteria based on the information on the Results page, and then click the Get Assays button again.

 Critical primer design parameters

 There are ~45 customizable design parameters in the PrimerQuest Tool.
 Additional, fixed parameters exist to ensure the best primer or assay designs are generated.
 Here are short descriptions of a few important primer design parameters that are not variable: